Plaza Saint-Hubert has a fresh new look

 Laure Juilliard has been writing for over 10 years.
 She specializes in lifestyle, tourism, travel and food, she writes for the media as well as for different companies, agencies, freelancers or associations.
 Always in search of innovative concepts and top places to be at, she is also constantly preparing her next trip.

-Delineated by Bellechasse Street to the south and Jean-Talon Street to the north, Plaza St-Hubert is home to some 400 dynamic shops and businesses.
-Along this lively, rapidly changing street, sparkling wedding and prom dress shops are neighbours to with ultra-contemporary bistros, natural wine bars and the collections of young, stylish designers.
+Bordered by Bellechasse Street to the south and Jean-Talon Street to the north, Plaza St-Hubert is home to some 400 dynamic shops and businesses.
+Along this effervescent and evolving street, sparkly wedding and prom dress shops sit next to ultra-modern bistros, natural wine bars and collections by trendy young designers.
 In fact, ever since this artery was revamped, places have been popping up faster than you can say “boutique”.
-All in all, just another reason for this guide, which shares our top picks and the must-visits of this ebullient but very down-to-earth street.
+Which is why we’re sharing this guide of our top picks and the must-visits of this ebullient but very down-to-earth street.
 Whether exploring it on foot or aboard a self-driving shuttle bus, let the treasure hunt begin!

 A hotspot for global food

 The Plaza’s very global and eclectic profile continues to wow a wide range of palates.
 One of its highly-popular culinary spots is Montréal Plaza, a wonderfully creative and local brasserie brought to you by Charles-Antoine Crête, Cheryl Johnson and Sébastien Blanchette.
-The newly-opened Brouillon café-buvette is a dynamic culinary space that features new Québec cuisine such as delicious tapas and seasonal dishes paired with natural wines.
-Or head to Bistrot Beaufort, a newcomer to the Plaza, and enjoy grilled octopus and veggie burgers that are in the running for the best in Montréal.
+The Brouillon café-buvette is another excellent eatery that features seasonal market-fresh cuisine paired with delicious natural wines.

 In the mood for Asian comfort food?
-Munch on delicious, fresh dumplings handmade before your very eyes at La Maison de Mademoiselle Dumplings, or discover Vietnamese street food at the brand-new canteen, An Choi Plaza.
+Munch on delicious dumplings made right before your very eyes at La Maison de Mademoiselle Dumplings, discover Vietnamese street food at the brand-new canteen, An Choi Plaza, sink your teeth into a crispy banh mi from Sandwicherie Saming or slurp a scrumptious steamy soup at restaurant Phở Đô thị.
+Love fusion cuisine?
+Try the brunch at Bistro Yumē, a feast that rocks the palate and the eyes!

 For a taste of the Caribbean, try the delicious cuisine at Comptoir Plaza Créole, which serves island classics such as pork griot, plantains or beef tasso.